jaggarwal20/Election_Analysis/README.md

 * Determine the winner of the election based on popular vote.

+  The winner of the election is Diana DeGette who received 73.8% of the votes and 272,892 number of votes.

 <a name="Election-Audit-Summary"></a>
 ## Election Audit Summary

-The analysis of the election show that:
-- There were "x" votes cast in the election.
-- The candidates were:
-  - Candidate 1
-  - Candidate 2
-  - Candidate 3
-- The candidate results were:
-  - Candidate 1 received "x%" of the vote and "y" number of votes.
-  - Candidate 2 received "x%" of the vote and "y" number of votes.
-  - Candidate 3 received "x%" of the vote and "y" number of votes.
-- The winner of the election was:
-  - Candidate (1, 2, or 3), who received "x%" of the vote and "y" number of votes.
+This script can be used for any election by adjusting the load file and save file paths.
+The variables can also be adjusted to represent the data more accurately.
+For instance if the votes is on a state level rather than a county level.